 The specific number seven aside, the objects of John's symbolism can sometimes be divined.
 The woman in scarlet and purple (which were recognized colors of imperial Rome) of chapter 17 is identified as Babylon, which will certainly be the imperial power, Rome.
 The scarlet beast full of blasphemous names upon which she sat would then represent the Roman empire, founded in violent oppression and steeped in a multitude of polytheistic cults.
 John Hayes' suggestion (Introduction to the Bible, 459) that the seven heads represent the seven hill of Rome is quite reasonable in the light of 17:9.
 Hayes' further identification of the seven specific emperors is a little more dubious, but the general principle that they represent Roman emperors seems well-founded.
 This same is true of the identification of the beast whose number is 666 with Nero.
 It would take an expert in Hebrew language to assess the reliability and acceptability of the Hebrew transliteration of "Nero Caesar" and thus the applicability of the numerical value.
 However, once again the general principle that this number does apply to an emperor who persecuted the Christians does meet academic acceptance.
 Also widely accepted is the identification of the two beasts of 13:11-18 with the empire and the Imperial Cult.

-Although persecution had been experienced before in the churches there was nothing like that under Domitian (81-96 CE).
+According to 4th century sources, the persecution of Christians under Domitian (81-96 CE) was notorious.
 Nero had led a bloody pogrom against the Christians in Rome in 64 CE--to divert attention from his own guilt in burning the city according to Tacitus.
-However, Domitian insisted on the veneration of his statues on pain of death all over the empire.
-The churches mentioned with the exception of Laodicea and Ephesus are new to us--Smyrna, Pergamum, Thyatira, Sardis, Philadelphia.
-(Note that there are seven of them, the traditionally significant number.)
+However, it was said that Domitian insisted on the veneration of his statues on pain of death all over the empire.
+The churches mentioned in the Revelation with the exception of Laodicea and Ephesus are new to us--Smyrna, Pergamum, Thyatira, Sardis, Philadelphia (but note that there are seven of them, a traditionally significant number.)
 These churches were evidently founded years earlier and already had a history but now are apparently declining in faith and John intends to reinforce their dedication in the face of this new threat.
-Domitian liked to be addressed as dominus et deus and insisted on the empire-wide establishment of his imperial cult.
-This led to empire-wide persecution and is usually assumed to give the most probable dating for the writing of the Revelation.
+Domitian, according to Suetonius (c.
+69-122), liked to be addressed as dominus et deus (lord and god) and insisted on the empire-wide establishment of the imperial cult.
+This was believed to have led to empire-wide persecution and is usually assumed to give the most probable dating for the writing of the Revelation.